rsenet/o365_mail_extractor/README.md

 ## Tips

-If you have MFA activated, it is necessary to create a [application password](https://mysignins.microsoft.com/security-info
+If you have MFA activated, it is necessary to create an application password: https://mysignins.microsoft.com/security-info